 This is an invitation to reflect on how human beings deal with the idea of their own mortality by presenting a balanced representation of the issue through cross-cultural examination: The ideas of cultural anthropologist Ernest Becker and Terror Management Theory propositions are presented to challenge the idea that Indians in Varanasi have reached a deep acceptance of their own death.
 We explore whether perhaps some groups have truly reached a deep and subconscious acceptance of their death, such as Indian ascetics.
 Westerners living in Varanasi are also invited to share their experiences with this unique city’s culture of death.

-Regardless of which views you may share this documentary proposes a brighter side of death - where contemplating one’s own death may serve as a wake-up call to live more fully and make the most of our limited time here on earth.@1 year ago
+Regardless of which views you may share this documentary proposes a brighter side of death - where contemplating one’s own death may serve as a wake-up call to live more fully and make the most of our limited time here on earth.@2 years ago